 Adamik turned in the petition to the office of Connie Book, president of Elon, on Friday, Nov.
-30, with 270 signatures representing all four classes, fifth-year seniors and alumni.
+30, with 270 signatures representing all four years and alumni.
 Adamik's original goal was to reach 500 signatures.

 “With this union it's not just picking up the non-tenure-track faculty, it's picking up every single faculty member here,” Adamik said.
 “At the end of the day, it is these professors that are changing our lives.
 The university is the home that is housing the students, but it is the professors that show up to class that we will remember for years to come.”

 These signatures won’t have a direct effect on the union’s certification, but Adamik hopes it will sway professors on the fence about voting yes and send a message to administration.